nonstoptimm/covid-test-lookup/README.md

 I totally feel with you, as I had to wait forever to get my test results.
 Yawn!<br>

 ## Solution
 In order to avoid wasting my time, I developed a basic script to check for your test __every five minutes__.
-I did not want to send a request every minute because the infrastructure might break down considering the level of digitalization here in Germany when it comes to stuff like this ;)<br>!
+I did not want to send a request every minute because the infrastructure might break down considering the level of digitalization here in Germany when it comes to stuff like this ;)!<br>
 Happy waiting and stay healthy!

 ## Instructions: